-Vance Joy’s Nation of Two is out now via Atlantic Records.
-Stream the album below.
+Vance Joy’s Nation of Two is out now via Atlantic Records

 Now, after four years of touring the globe, the Melbourne artist is pushing a new album that proves she was destined for the screen and Vance Joy was destined for the stadiums he’s easily selling out.
 That album is called Nation of Two and it recently earned Vance Joy his first Billboard 200 top 10, Rolling Stone Australia’s February cover, and a cool 200 million streams globally.
 Helping the “Like Gold” crooner surpass 1 billion Spotify streams just earlier this year.